Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 pred <- predict_delay_parameters(fit)

-Figure 2.2 shows the lognormal delay distribution obtained using the average of the mu
+Figure 2.2 shows the lognormal delay distribution obtained for 100 draws from the posterior distribution of the mu

 and sigma